 2. Copy of the passport of the applicant

-3. Copy of the proof of relationship such as marriage evidences, birth certificate, certificate of child adoption registration, copy of census registration, certificate of adopted child adoption registration, or other papers issued by the related official organization or government agencies.
+3. Copy of the proof of relationships such as marriage evidence, birth certificate, certificate of child adoption registration, a copy of census registration, certificate of adopted child adoption registration, or other papers issued by the related official organization or government agencies.

 4. Pictures of the married couple taken inside their residence in Thailand.

-5. The evidences of having Thai nationality of the marriage couple, father, mother, ordinary child, or adopted child such as ID Card, census registration, or other papers issued by the related official organization or government agencies.
+5. The pieces of evidence of having Thai nationality of the married couple, father, mother, ordinary child, or adopted child such as ID Card, census registration, or other papers issued by the related official organization or government agencies.